Experience-Based Learning and Career Education at the University of Cincinnati is leading the way in experiential learning.

 In 2011, a Center for Service Learning and Civic Engagement was established at UC and was charged with supporting campus-community connections as articulated within the goals of UC2019► and the Integrated Core Learning Initiative.

-The advantage of this new Pre-Health Internship Program in ELCE is that UC students have time and earn credit for the things they need to do to build a competitive application to a professional school program.
+A new Pre-Health Internship Program within ELCE gives UC students time and course credit to do what they need to do to build a competitive application to a professional school.

-UC Forward was developed in 2011 as a way to foster cross-college courses that unite faculty and students from different colleges with stakeholders outside the university - all focused on developing new ways of answering very tricky problems.
+UC Forward was developed in 2011 as a way to foster cross-college courses that unite faculty and students from different colleges with stakeholders outside the university - all focused on developing new ways to address tricky problems.